Federal Aviation Administration, DOT.Start Printed Page 43816

-This amendment adopts a new airworthiness directive (AD) that applies to certain Dornier Luftfahrt GMBH (Dornier) Models 228-100, 228-101, 228-200, 228-201, 228-202, and 228-212 airplanes that have electrical cabin/cockpit heater option P05 or option P09 installed.
-This AD requires you to modify the cockpit and cabin auxiliary heating wiring.
-This AD is the result of mandatory continuing airworthiness information (MCAI) issued by the airworthiness authority for Germany.
-The actions specified by this AD are intended to correct problems with the current design of the heater wiring, which could result in failure of the auxiliary cabin heater.
-Such failure could lead to overheating and smoke in the cockpit.
+This document proposes to adopt a new airworthiness directive (AD) that would apply to certain Dornier Luftfahrt GmbH (Dornier) Models 228-100, 228-101, 228-200, 228-201, 228-202, and 228-212 airplanes.
+The proposed AD would require you to repetitively inspect the horizontal stabilizer skin and ribs for damage and cracks and repair any damaged skin or cracked ribs.
+The proposed AD is the result of mandatory continuing airworthiness information (MCAI) issued by the airworthiness authority for Germany.
+The actions specified by the proposed AD are intended to detect and correct damage and fatigue cracks in the horizontal stabilizer skin and ribs.
+This condition could cause in-flight separation of the horizontal stabilizer skin with consequent loss of control of the airplane.

 FOR FURTHER INFORMATION CONTACT: